Igalia/phpreport/docs/user/tasks.rst

 To delete a template, you only have to press the *Delete* button right to the button with template name in the list.

+There are two default templates that cannot be deleted:

-There is one default template named *Full day task*, it will create a task and set its start and end times so it fills one full day of work.
+* *Full day task* will create a task and set its start and end times so it fills one full day of work.
 The values will be set according to the users' journey values.
-It's useful to fill in holidays, for example.
-This template cannot be deleted.
+* *Full-holiday task* works like the previous one, but will also set the project field to 'Holidays'.

 Copying tasks from another date
 ===============================